This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 A baked pear topped with granola and ricotta.

-Bake pears with ricotta is a fast and easy way to enjoy a healthy breakfast or dessert.
+Bake pears with ricotta is a fast and easy way to enjoy breakfast or dessert.
 The ricotta has a hint of vanilla and honey that pairs perfectly with the sweetness of the baked pears.
 We added some yogurt to the ricotta filling to lighten the dish, but you can omit the yogurt for a richer flavor.
 This dish is also great for brunch and tastes fantastic with a sprinkle of freshly chopped nuts or granola.

 More Recipes You Will Love: